mathijswesterhof/Fritzing-parts/README.md

 # Fritzing-parts
-this git is for collecting al my fritzing parts either created by me or others. a author will always be credited.
+this git is for collecting al my fritzing parts created by me. a other author will always be credited.

-- ESP12E 8266-family made by me
+- ESP12E 8266-family
+- HJR-87F TRKM-family